MBCProject/mbc-markdown/capa.md

 15 August 2022

 ## Histograms ##
-Histograms showing the number of capa rules mapped into each ATT&CK tactic, MBC objective, and MBC micro-objective are shown below.
+Histograms showing the number of capa rules mapped into each ATT&CK tactic, MBC objective, and MBC micro-objective are below.
 Details of the tactics and objectives follow.

 ### ATT&CK Mapping Histogram ###